TSA Background Check

 When the test is done in color, it is even more difficult as you will find yourself working through an array of colors and some objects may have more than one color.
 And you will have to learn that the darker the color, the denser the object is likely to be.

-As you can see from the above two questions, you will need to know your weaponry before undertaking this test.
+As you can see from these two questions, you will need to know forbidden objects like harmful or dangerous weapons before undertaking this test.

 This leaves you with two options, a trawl through your local gun store, which may or may not stock everything a terrorist might want to carry, or the more practical option of working on the sample papers in your test prep pack.